“As humans there’s so much we can learn about life through species that have been on the planet for much longer than we have.”

 An artist, beekeeper and gardener, Fly High also shines a light on the importance of biodiversity, something that runs through Andrea’s creative practice.

-The butterflies were constructed from locally sourced willow and dogwood from Sefton Park with stretched lantern paper and made during workshops with Four Oaks Primary School in Anfield as part of the Bluecoat’s Blue Room programme.
+The butterflies were constructed from locally sourced willow and dogwood from Sefton Park with stretched lantern paper and made during workshops with Four Oaks Primary School in Anfield as part of the Bluecoat’s Out of the Blue programme.

 As Andrea says, “We can learn lots from the natural world and it’s important that we take every opportunity to do that.
 Using material sourced locally with the children in the workshops helped them to connect with their environment and the role we all have in future proofing it.”